ykhokhulya/stm32-fw-cube/F4/Projects/STM32446E_EVAL/Applications/FatFs/FatFs_uSD_RTOS/readme.txt

 it creates a normal priority thread and it's performed using FatFs APIs to access the FAT volume as described in the following steps:

- - Link the uSD disk I/O driver;
+ - Link the uSD/DMA disk I/O driver;
  - Register the file system object (mount) to the FatFs module for the uSD drive;
  - Create a FAT file system (format) on the uSD drive;
  - Create and Open new text file object with write access;